Measurements of quasar proximity zones with the Ly$\alpha$ forest of DESI Y1 quasars

 \begin{enumerate} \item Consider quasar pairs, consisting of a foreground and a background quasar, selected from a total of 428,403 quasars that constitute the \lya forest catalog, and apply a cut based on the transverse distance between the foreground quasar (at redshift $z_{\rm f/g}$) and the line of sight to the background quasar, requiring where $D_{\rm M}(z)$ is the angular (transverse) comoving distance at a redshift $z$ and $\theta_{\rm sep}$ is the separation angle between the quasar pairs.
 We restrict our analysis to transverse comoving distances $< 2\hinvmpc$ because, for typical quasar luminosities in our sample, the photoionization rate from the foreground quasar falls below the metagalactic UV background (UVB) at larger separations, making the TPE undetectable beyond this scale (see Section~\ref{sec:qso_ionization} for details). \\ --- remaining pairs: 25,210

-\item Require that the quasar proximity region, within $\pm 50\hinvmpc$ of foreground quasar along the line of sight,\footnote{Although the term {\it quasar proximity region} generally refers to the region around a quasar where its ionizing radiation dominates over the UV background, here we use this definition purely for convenience.} is fully covered by both the observed wavelength (i.e., 3600--5772\AA) and the \lya forest region in the background quasar spectrum (i.e., the rest-frame wavelength range of 1040--1205\AA). \\ --- remaining pairs: 10,942
+\item Require that the quasar proximity region, within $\pm 50\hinvmpc$ of foreground quasar along the line of sight,\footnote{Although the term {\it quasar proximity region} generally refers to the region around a quasar where its ionizing radiation dominates over the UV background, here we adopt a fixed $\pm 50\hinvmpc$ window purely for convenience in stacking.
+This choice also encompasses the broad \ion{Si}{3} $1206.5\text{\AA}$ absorption feature (around $-30 \lesssim r_\parallel \lesssim -10\hinvmpc$), clearly seen for the closest transverse sightlines (Figure~\ref{fig:sub_all}).} is fully covered by both the observed wavelength (i.e., 3600--5772\AA) and the \lya forest region in the background quasar spectrum (i.e., the rest-frame wavelength range of 1040--1205\AA). \\ --- remaining pairs: 10,942

 \item Remove pairs in which the foreground quasar does not have a well-measured luminosity. \\ --- remaining pairs: 10,919

 \item For pixels in background quasar spectrum within the proximity region of its foreground quasar, consider the fraction of well-defined pixels (e.g., not masked) and the mean S/N averaged over those pixels, given by $\langle({\rm S/N})^2\rangle_{\rm prox}=\langle w_{\rm q}\rangle_{\rm prox}$, and then remove pairs with more than half of the pixels being ill-defined and/or extremely low S/N, $\langle({\rm S/N})^2\rangle_{\rm prox}<0.02$. \\ --- remaining pairs: 10,263 \end{enumerate}